WTO panel: EU fails to end illegal subsidies for Airbus

 It is unclear whether the Appellate Body’s three members will continue to work on outstanding cases after the two terms expire.
 Sometimes, its judges work on pending cases even after their terms expire.

-Airbus didn’t elaborate on how it reached that estimate in its statement, and a spokesman did not provide immediate comment to The Associated Press.
+Airbus didn’t explain how it reached that estimate either in its statement or follow-up email messages.

+Lighthizer’s office said that “nothing in today’s report’’ from the WTO suggests that “U.S. countermeasures should be reduced by $2 billion.’’

+Boeing called Monday’s ruling “a complete loss for Airbus and its government sponsors.”
+In a statement, Boeing said the decision confirmed that “billions of euros of illegal government subsidies to Airbus continue to harm the U.S. aerospace industry.”

 The WTO’s dispute settlement understanding, a sort of rulebook for resolving disputes, said that parties in dispute cases need to ensure full implementation of rulings before any WTO go-ahead for lifting of authorized tariffs, and that there can be no “second arbitration” such as in the case of the $7.5 billion arbitration award given to the United States.